 The gap between supply and demand in the labour market remains a key challenge (job offers which depend on technological progress and economic activity on the one hand, and human resources to respond thereto on the other).
 Persistent structural unemployment remains a key problem in Slovenia.
 Therefore, measures to monitor and assess the needs for the education and skills of workers and tailored measures seeking the participation of target groups in incentives for employment or training will receive support.
 Thematic objective 8 will also support the system for ensuring quality and the continuation of lifelong career orientation in all phases of an individual's career.
-It will also support the operations of all actors in the field of lifelong career orientation (LCO) and whose key tasks include providing quality, educating LCO providers, tending to the development of the profession, improving the availability of LCO for individuals in various periods of life, reducing structural imbalances in the labour market, establishing opportunities for improving mobility in the labour market, coordinating various sectoral policies and establishing the activity.
+It will also support the operation of the National Coordination Point for Lifelong Learning (NCP LL), which connects and coordinates the operations of all actors in the field of lifelong career orientation (LCO) and whose key tasks include providing quality, educating LCO providers, tending to the development of the profession, improving the availability of LCO for individuals in various periods of life, reducing structural imbalances in the labour market, establishing opportunities for improving mobility in the labour market, coordinating various sectoral policies and establishing the activity.
 The transnational labour mobility and other mobility programmes (EURES) will also be developed and promoted through a system for coordinating supply and demand in the labour market.